Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: Freezeout abundance formalism

 \section{Freezeout abundance formalism}

 In this section, we summarize results necessary for calculating the relic abundance of DM from the annihilation and bound state formation cross sections.
 We also justify the simplifications used to make the calculation of the relic abundance tenable.
+For the reader interested in the final result, note that~\cref{eq:YDM infinity,eq:zf,eq:omega_DM} are the necessary equations to reproduce our freeze-out calculations (for Eq.~(\ref{eq:YDM infinity}), we discuss the integration limit in Sec.~\ref{sec:results}).

 The relic abundance of electroweak DM is determined by its chemical decoupling from the SM plasma.
 We describe the evolution of the DM abundance using the comoving abundance $Y_{DM} = n_{DM} / s$, where $n_{DM}$ is the number density and $s = (2\pi^2/45) g_{*s} T^3$ is the entropy density.
 In terms of $Y_{DM}$, the Boltzmann equation is